entando/entando-QE/QE-Tools/README.txt

 LOCAL_REPO_NAME=cloned_components
 LOCAL_REPO_URL=cloned_components

+Requirements.
+nodejs and npm installed

+Installation.
+Install the node modules with npm install.

 How to run the tool.
-From the folder that contains the script run ./de-components-generator.js import-component, you will being presented with all the available components types you can clone (at the moment of writing only groups and roles) the prompt looks like this:
+From the folder that contains the script run ./de-components-generator.js import-component, you will be presented with all the supported  components types.
+At the moment of writing groups, roles, content models, content types and page models are supported.

+The prompt looks like this:

 Select component type:
+1. contentModel
+2. contentType
-1. group
+3. group
+4. pageModel
-2. role
+5. role
+Component type:

 just select the one you need, inserting the corresponding number.
-You will be presented with a list of all the components of the selected type fetched from the Entando instance from which you want to clone the components; from the list select the one you want to clone inserting the corresponding number.
+You will be presented with a list of all the components of the selected type,fetched from the Entando instance from which you want to clone the components; from the list, select the one you want to clone inserting the corresponding number.

 Getting the list of available groups...
 1. Group1 group1